 In july 2008 the monographic CD José Luis Turina.
 A Portrait

-opened the Collection of spanish and lationoamerican contemporary composers of the BBVA Foundation and the label Verso.
+opened the Collection "Contemporary spanish and lationoamerican composers" of the BBVA Foundation and the label Verso.

 In august 2008, in the María Pita Square at La Coruña and before an audience of over 5.000 people, the brass and percussion section of the Galicia's Symphonic Orchestra conducted by Victor Pablo Pérez performed the premiere of Hercules and Cronos